 What do you do when you sit down to write a fundraising appeal?
 You probably know how much money you need to raise and for what program.
 You probably know what the call to action will be.
 This is all essential and necessary information.
 It is the foundation of our fundraising appeal.

 But what do you know about the audience who will receive this appeal?
 Who are they?
 What are their demographics and psychographics?

 All too often in our efforts to communicate an urgent need, we forget that the real secret to a successful appeal that resonates with our audience is knowing our audience.

 From the outset of working on an appeal, it is necessary to factor this information into the work.
 For instance, let’s say you were raising money for an animal shelter, and you assumed that all of your donors were dog owners.
 You start writing your appeal, and you make a lot of statements about what it’s like to be a dog owner, how cute dogs are, and what wonderful companions they are.
 Maybe you even share a story about a dog owner.

-But the reality is 80% of your donors are actually cat owners.
+But the reality is 80 percent of your donors are actually cat owners.
 That one piece of information about your audience could change the entire appeal to something that would resonate more with your audience.
 Instead, you might talk about animals more generally and then share a story of a cat owner.
 That story is one that your audience would readily identify with and is a way that we can write in a more donor-centered way.